kdave/btrfsmaintenance/README.md

 * one logical change per patch (really simple changes can be grouped)
 * the `Signed-off-by` line is optional but desirable, see [Developer Certificate of Origin](http://developercertificate.org/)

+For non-github contributors: mail bug reports or patches are also accepted.

 License: [GPL 2](https://www.gnu.org/licenses/gpl-2.0.html)